kyma-incubator/compass/docs/kyma-environment-broker/03-05-authorization.md

 To access the Kyma Environment Broker endpoints with basic authorization enabled, you must specify an Authorization Basic token header:

 ```
-Authorization: Basic YnJva2VyOkVVMmpLQmVKOGc=
+Authorization: Basic {BASE64_ENCODED_CREDENTIALS}
 ```

 >**NOTE**: The basic auth implementation is currently being replaced by the Oauth2 implementation and will be deprecated soon.

 ## Oauth2

-The Kyma Environment Broker allows to authorize users using the Oauth authentication.
+The Kyma Environment Broker allows to authorize users using the OAuth2 authorization.
 It is using the [ApiRule](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/06-01-apirule.md) to provide a VirtualService and [Oathkeeper Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules) according to the details specified in the CR.
 To authorize with the Kyma Environment Broker, use an OAuth2 client registered through the Hydra Maester controller.
 Look for more information [here](https://github.com/kyma-project/kyma/blob/master/docs/api-gateway-v2/08-01-exposesecure.md#register-an-oauth2-client-and-get-tokens).

 To access the Kyma Environment Broker endpoints with OAuth2 authorization enabled, use the `/oauth` prefix.
 For example: